 The year 2020 is certainly one that will go down in the books, thanks — or rather, no thanks — to the COVID-19 pandemic.
-The pandemic propelled the life science and healthcare sectors onto center stage, and they rose to the occasion against the most unprecedented health challenge in recent times.
+The pandemic thrust the life science and healthcare sectors onto center stage, and they rose to the occasion against the most unprecedented health challenge in recent times.

 The most positive thing to be gleaned from the pandemic is how it allowed for the power and pursuit of science to shine.
 While there may have been some initial distrust with respect to confusing messaging on the part of health and government officials, trust in science, on the other hand, has largely continued to prevail and lead the way forward.